 From recruiting and hiring coordinators to employee relations consultants and HR managers to training and development specialists, jobs in human resources are varied and often highly specialized.

-Job descriptions and related requirements offer insight into what some of Oregon’s top employers are looking for (findings from a survey of HR jobs on WorkSource Oregon taken in May 2015 are shown for illustrative purposes and do not constitute job offers):
+Job descriptions and related requirements offer insight into what some of Oregon’s top employers are looking for (shown for illustrative purposes only):

 Director of Human Resources in Wilsonville – Applicants for this position should hold a master’s degree in human resources, business management, or another related field, along with having fifteen years of experience.
 Applicants who also hold HR certifications will be preferred.

-In this role, the professional will partner with the senior management team to develop retention strategies, supervise HR operations, oversee new employee orientation, and conduct wage surveys within the labor market.
+In this role, the you will partner with the senior management team to develop retention strategies, supervise HR operations, oversee new employee orientation, and conduct wage surveys within the labor market.

 In this role, the HR professional will be responsible for risk management administration, leave of absence administration, new hire orientation, and talent acquisition.